Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

-This result highlights a critical hierarchy in noise scaling.
-The first term in the brackets scales as $1/N$, encompassing both readout noise and reproducible parameter fluctuations; these are efficiently reducible via averaging.
-By invoking the noise decomposition formula in Eq.\,\eqref{Eq:noiseDecomposition}], the last term yields that
+Here, the three distinct terms represent the fundamental contributions to the error budget.
+The first term, characterized by the single-shot readout variance $(\Delta p)^2 = \sum_{i=1}^N \mathbb{E}[(\hat{p}_i-\mathbb{E}[\hat{p}_i])^2]/N$, captures the intrinsic quantum and classical readout noise.
+The second term arises from the stochastically fluctuating parameters, and both scale as $1/N$, following the standard quantum limit.
+Crucially, the third term represents the persistent influence of the systematic calibration error, which behaves as a $N$-independent precision floor.
+In the context of the noise decomposition framework introduced in Eq.\,\eqref{Eq:noiseDecomposition}, this systematic contribution corresponds to the non-standard scaling component,

-This term represents a non-reducible systematic floor arising from the consistent error in the experimental setting.
-Crucially, while Hermitian averaging strategies can only minimize the first term, non-Hermitian sensing offers a unique advantage against the second.
-By engineering the system to operate at $\chi_{\mathrm{nH}}\gg 1$, one can effectively suppresses the impact of the fixed systematic floor $\sigma_{\mathrm{nCLT}}^2$, enabling precision regimes inaccessible to conventional sensors bounded by calibration uncertainties.
+While conventional statistical averaging protocols can only minimize the first two terms, non-Hermitian sensing offers a unique advantage against this rigid systematic bottleneck.
+By engineering the system to operate in a regime of divergent susceptibility where $|\partial_\lambda S|\sim \chi_{\mathrm{nH}}\gg 1$, the parameter-induced signal is strongly amplified.
+This amplification effectively suppresses the impact of both the fluctuating technical noise and the persistent calibration floor $\sigma_{\mathrm{nSQL}}^2$, unlocking high-precision regimes that are otherwise inaccessible to conventional sensors bounded by systematic errors.